getsentry/seer/DI.md

 This circular dependency could be resolved if the `langfuse` decorator were designed lazily -- that is, delaying the resolution of configuration until the wrapped method is invoked, instead of when it is defined, but alas, we don't have control over the execution of a third party.

-In cases like this,

-**do not force the square into the circular hole**.
-You may need some configuration to exist outside the dependency injection for it to work well.
-That's conceding to (economic) reality.